gabjou/gabjou.github.io/_posts/2022-08-01-Combine satellite images and weather forecast for automatic bloom efflorescence detection.md

 <figure>
   <img
   src="/assets/project_bepsia/figures/datasummary.png"
+  alt="Key numbers of the dataset used for the 3 days blooming event prediction."
   >
   <em>Figure (3) - Key numbers of the dataset used for the 3 days blooming event prediction.</em>
 </figure>